bdeckard92/dupUT/01-Class-Content/10-OOP/01-Activities/Git-Guide/README.md

 The command `git stash pop` will pull the latest stash off the stack and reapply its changes.
 Other useful `stash` commands include the following:

-  * `git stash drop`&mdash;Delete the latest stash from the stack.
+  * `git stash drop`: Delete the latest stash from the stack.

-  * `git stash apply`&mdash;Apply your stashed changes, but also keep a copy in the stack.
+  * `git stash apply`: Apply your stashed changes, but also keep a copy in the stack.

-  * `git stash clear`&mdash;Clear all stashed entries from the stack.
+  * `git stash clear`: Clear all stashed entries from the stack.

 ## Review